Essential Restaurant Kitchen Equipment: The Ultimate Checklist

 Combination ovens are a blend of a steamer and a convection oven in one.
 Combination ovens, or combi ovens, can steam, roast, bake and more.
 These are handy for kitchens with limited space that require some versatility with cooking.

-Pizza ovens specialize in just that — cooking pizza.
+Pizza ovens specialise in just that — cooking pizza.
 That’s because they can reach very high temperatures perfect for cooking pizzas quickly, getting that desirable crisp, spotted crust and melty cheese in no time.

 Conveyor ovens are designed for items that require a specific, paced amount of time in the oven, such as toasted sandwiches or cheese breads.